facebookresearch/maskrcnn-benchmark/INSTALL.md

 # follow PyTorch installation in https://pytorch.org/get-started/locally/
 # we give the instructions for CUDA 9.0
+## Important : check the cuda version installed on your computer by running the command in the cmd :
+nvcc -- version
 conda install -c pytorch pytorch-nightly torchvision cudatoolkit=9.0

 git clone https://github.com/cocodataset/cocoapi.git